Train drivers drive passenger or freight trains to destinations. They may also shift (shunt) carriages and wagons using trains or remote controls.

 Train drivers may do some or all the following:

-- stop at stations to pick up or drop off passengers
+- keep to schedules, and stop at stations to pick up or drop off passengers

-- act promptly and comply with safety rules in emergency conditions or breakdowns
+- act promptly and comply with safety rules during emergencies or breakdowns

 Skills and knowledge

-- shunting skills (pushing and pulling wagons or carriages using a locomotive).
+- shunting (pushing and pulling carriages and wagons using trains or remote controls).